O.Translator vs. Google: PDF Translation That Keeps Format

 4. Pricing & Value for Money: The Cost of Free vs. Transparent Investment

-In a nutshell: If your document is simple and you’re not concerned about formatting, Google’s free service is second to none.
+In summary: If your documents are simple and you’re not concerned about formatting, Google’s free service is unmatched.
 However, for any professional document, O.Translator’s “risk-free preview” and transparent pricing deliver greater overall value and cost-effectiveness.

 5. Security and Privacy: Cloud Standards vs. Localized Options